123inkt/phpunit-file-coverage-inspection/README.md

 The third required argument and `--report` has been removed, and should be replaced by:
 `--reportGitlab=<file>`, `--reportCheckstyle=<file>` or `--reportText=<file>`

+# Migrating from 2 to 3
+The baseline now also support multiple coverage files, as the inspect command.
+An error is also raised if the baseline custom entry doesn't match the coverage.

 ## About us

 At 123inkt (Part of Digital Revolution B.V.), every day more than 50 development professionals are working on improving our internal ERP